lucky20511/Algorithms/list-of-questions/question-list.md

 21. Search a 2D Matrix II -- Try to figure out to make search direction "one-way" ==&gt; exactly the same as 3-sum

 22. Additive Number -- Observe that only two first element has multiple possible way.
 The left steps are unique path.

+23. Isomorphic Strings -- S want to map to T, T also want to map to S. Why not S and T map a same unique number.
+So we can easily check if the S and T are 2gether.
+Here index is that unique and trivial number we can use.

+24.